aidaa-m/brown-dwarf-detector/README.md

 ## General Structure

-1. `main.py` – punctul de intrare în proiect
+1. `main.py` – Project Entry Point
    This module initializes and runs the dtection pipeline:
    - loads all required paths to FITS image files
    - calls detect_on_multiple_images() to compare consecutive image pairs